torvalds/linux/Documentation/core-api/packing.rst

   4                       5                       6                       7

-We always think of our offsets as if there were no quirk, and we translate them afterwards, before accessing the memory region.
+We always think of our offsets as if there were anal quirk, and we translate them afterwards, before accessing the memory region.

 Intended use